Understanding the Differences Between Psychotherapists, Counsellors, Psychologists, and Psychiatrists

 What Is a Psychiatrist?

-Psychiatrists are medical doctors who specialise in mental health.
+In some cases, drugs may be prescribed to alleviate or manage symptoms (Baldessarini, 2014).
 Appointments with psychiatrists are often brief and focused on diagnosis and medication management.

 A psychiatrist can: